jeffprestes/node-eddystone-url/README.md

 Done.
 You may be able to see your desired URL using Physical Web app on your Mobile Device.

+It works in any computer with Bluetooth 4.0 Module (check your computer specifications).
+You can run even into a RaspberryPi with a Bluetooth 4.0 USB Module!

 Other examples of Eddystone specification implementation you can find at [https://github.com/don/node-eddystone-beacon](https://github.com/don/node-eddystone-beacon)